11 plus appeals

 There are exceptions to the provisions of the Act.
 For example, appeal panels are exempt.

-The Data Protection Act (DPA) applies to personal data.
-Put simply, this means that the ‘subject’ of personal data held by public authorities (i.e. your child, and by extension, you) can request that that personal data be released to them.
+The Data Protection Act (DPA) was introduced to deal with personal data.
+Put simply, this meant that the ‘subject’ of personal data held by public authorities (i.e. your child, and by extension, you) could request that that personal data be released to them by means of a Subject Access Request.

-In particular, exam scripts are exempt from the DPA (although authorities can make them available at their discretion).
+In particular, exam scripts have been exempt from the DPA (although authorities could make them available at their discretion).
+This exemption applies to what the child has written, not to any marks, notes, comments etc. from the marker/moderator.

-(See also B47: We are being refused access to our son’s 11+ scores)
+(See B47: We are being refused access to our son’s 11+ scores)

 The Clerk’s Notes